 ‘… better use your sense’

 tells us that she can only afford low stakes (‘use your cents’), but also that she recognises the need to act wisely (‘use your sense’) in selecting which risks to take.
-The same pun suggests how she might achieve spiritual renewal.
-With the beggar at the door she has an obvious use for her cents.
+The same pun suggests how she might achieve spiritual renewal, for with the beggar at the door she has an obvious use for her cents.

 All this leads up to a final suggestion of hope in the penultimate line, an apparent willingness to: